flutter/website/src/content/platform-integration/platform-adaptations.md

 'light impact' knock and no feedback on Android.

 ## Text editing

+Both the Material and Cupertino Text Input fields support spellcheck and adapt to use the proper spellcheck configuration for the platform, and the proper spell check menu and highlight colors.

 Flutter also makes the below adaptations while editing the content of text fields to match the current platform.